Assignment Papua New Guinea - 1968-75

 The Kokoda Trail was legendary in Australia, its history written in blood and courage, the final holdout where my countrymen fought back against the Japanese invasion of Australia.
 Relatives of mine had fought and died in the war in Papua New Guinea and I was filled with awe and humility as I looked down as we descended and felt grateful for the opportunity of adventures I’d only dreamed about.

-y lungs.
+The first thing I felt as I stepped from the belly of the airplane was a solid wall of stifling heat sucking the breath from my lungs.
 It was a completely new feeling.
 I felt perspiration squirting out of me as I walked across the tarmac to the low-slung airport complex.
 Soon we were on a bus, staring out the windows at the shacks and the natives on the roadside as we headed for Kwikila, fifty miles east of the capital where we would spend a final month of on-ground training, sleeping under canvas on cots, attending lectures and demonstrations, as we were inducted into our new life.

 I'm stage right. back row.

-We learned about primitive road and bridge construction, heard stories from our trainers, themselves seasoned patrol officers.
+We learned about primitive road and bridge construction, heard stories from our trainers themselves seasoned patrol officers.
 We drank dark rum and water with our anti-malaria tablets and handled 38 Smith and Wesson side arms on the firing range.
 As cadet patrol officers we would spend twenty-one months before graduating to full patrol officer status but already we were officially officers in the Royal Papua New Guinea constabulary.
 On distant patrol posts we were the law.

 We’d learned about the inland highlands where more than a million people had been discovered only thirty years ago.
 There were people still who’d never seen a white man.
 The Highlands were cooler than the coast and considered desirable because there were still exploratory patrols and a taste of the old days of New Guinea.
 And then there were the less attractive humid low lands.